 KitchenAid 6-Qt.
 Professional Bowl-Lift

-The KitchenAid Professional is an aptly named stand mixer.
-This bowl-lift machine has exceptional craftsmanship, can be operated with one hand, and packs enough power that its mixing motion will have you worrying about the table you've placed it on.
-When on a stable surface the Professional's power translates to dough kneading, cookie mixing, frosting whipping supremacy.
-When the mixer's work is done, the bowl-lift makes clean-up a breeze.
-This design eliminates the hinge where the head and neck meet — as with tilt-head models — reducing the nooks and crannies where flour, et cetera likes to accumulate.
+The KitchenAid Professional lives up to its name.
+This bowl-lift mixer boasts precision craftsmanship, one-handed operation, and enough mixing power to simulate a minor earthquake.
+This power translates to dough kneading, cookie mixing, frosting whipping ascendency.
+When the mixer's work is complete, the bowl-lift makes clean-up a cinch.
+This design eliminates the hinge where the head and neck meet — as with tilt-head models — reducing the nooks and crannies where frosting, et cetera build-up.

-While the bowl-lift is quite convenient, it only has two settings; all the way up and all the way down.
-Moreover, the up setting leaves a gap between the bowl and the attachment.
-This speaks to a larger issue created by the machine's ample dimensions.
-At times, the user must aid the machine with a spatula to incorporate ingredients that get stuck on the bottom and sides of the bowl.
-Finally, the fixed head design creates some problems for adding large amounts of ingredients to an actively mixing machine.
-That said, all mixers pose problems of this sort and many to a greater degree.
-The problems the Professional solves far outweighs the problems it creates.
+While the bowl-lift is quite convenient, it only has two settings, all the way up and all the way down.
+Moreover, the up setting leaves a space between the bowl and the attachment.
+This issue points to a broader problem resulting from the Professional's prodigious proportions.
+When mixing small batches, the user must aid the machine with a spatula to incorporate ingredients that get stranded on the bottom and sides of the bowl.
+Additionally, the fixed head design will often require the bowl to be lowered when adding large quantities of dry ingredients.
+The reality is that all mixers pose problems of this sort and many to a greater degree.
+That said, the problems solved by the Professional far outweigh the issues left unresolved.

 Read Full Review: KitchenAid 6-Qt.
 Professional Bowl-Lift